LSS-commits/leika_app/README.md

     - Change the structure of the application to implement a parent-child component logic and thus separate route components from subcomponents

 # Back-end code
+The code for the back-end API: [Leika API](https://github.com/LSS-commits/leika_api)